d9394/miniboa-py3/README.md

 -------------------------------------------------------------------------------------

-This project is to receive UDP ADIF log information from some logbook programs or communicate programs (such WSTJ-X, JDTX) and send to buildin SPOT server with telnet service.
+This project is to receive UDP log information from some logbook programs (ADIF format decode was building) or communicate programs (such WSTJ-X, JDTX) and send to buildin SPOT server with telnet service.

+telnet port : 7300(TCP)
+WSJT-X or JDTX incoming port 5555(UDP)
+other UDP txt format log incoming port 5556(UDP)

+spot filter function is support and done
+some admin function is support and done
+after telnet connection , use ? or help can get function and command description

 License
 =======